edgamat/edgamat.github.io/_posts/2025/05/2025-05-04-Abstracting-Infrastructure-Concerns.md

 - A Class Library project for all my core (domain) logic specific to the application
 - A Class Library project for all my infrastructure concerns

-A simple scenario might be for an API that interacts with a database.
+A simple scenario is an API that interacts with a database.
 In this case, the Infrastructure project might have a dependency on Entity Framework Core or Dapper.
 You may create this solution:

 ```text